rockshot3313/ladbu/README.md

 ### Module Discovery

-The main package automatically discovers and registers any installed modules.
-If you install a module separately, it will be automatically available without additional configuration.
+The main package automatically discovers and registers available modules from the local `modules/` directory.
+The `LaravelLadwireModuleServiceProvider` checks for the presence of service providers:

+- `Ladbu\LaravelLadwireDashboard\DashboardServiceProvider`
+- `Ladbu\LaravelLadwireUserManagement\UserManagementServiceProvider`
+- `Ladbu\LaravelLadwireSettings\SettingsServiceProvider`

+The installer command copies templates from `src/Templates/` to your Laravel application and registers the routes automatically.

 ### Ladwire Components